thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-SELL-CONTROLLER.md

 The following validation will be carried out by the create function in order to ensure that these parameters are valid and make sense:

+- All input array lengths must be equal and not empty.
 - `_appManagerAddr` Must not be the zero address.
 - `_accountTypes` No blank tags.
 - `_sellAmounts` 0 not allowed.

-NOTE: All input array lengths must be equal and not empty.

 ###### *see [TaggedRuleDataFacet](../../../src/economic/ruleProcessor/TaggedRuleDataFacet.sol)*